 a.
 This Scholarship is funded by a donation from The Khyentse Foundation, a nonprofit organization founded in 2001 by Dzongsar Khyentse Rinpoche to support all traditions of Buddhist study and practice.

 a.
 The Scholarship is offered subject to the applicant having an unconditional offer of admission or being currently enrolled to study in a Master of Arts (Research), MPhil or PhD within the Faculty of Arts and Social Sciences at the University of Sydney.

 b.
-Applicants must be willing to conduct research in Buddhist Studies.
+Applicants must conduct research in Buddhist Studies.

 c.
-At the advertised close date of this Scholarship, applicants must:
+At the advertised closing date of this Scholarship, applicants must: